becem-gharbi/becem-gharbi/README.md

 I'm always eager to learn and thrive on creating practical solutions.
 Open-source projects have been a huge source of inspiration and knowledge, and I love giving back to the community.

-Feel free to explore my repositories and reach me out on [discord](https://discordapp.com/users/Becem#6401).
+Feel free to explore my repositories and to reach me out on [discord](https://discordapp.com/users/Becem#6401).